-The Lead2030 Challenge for SDG17 supported by Deloitte aimed to identify and grow a multi-stakeholder partnership that mobilises and shares knowledge, expertise, technology and/or financial resources, to improve education, literacy and/or skills development.
+The Lead2030 Challenge for SDG17 supported by Deloitte aimed to identify and grow a multi-stakeholder joint venture that mobilises and shares knowledge, expertise, technology and/or financial resources, to improve education, literacy and/or skills development.

 Bradley Heslop, WSV

-By combining frugal innovation with a collaborative business approach, WSV has developed a network model that empowers rural people to address their own issues, supporting the foundations of community education, health and economy, whilst making rural development investment worthy.
+By combining frugal innovation with a collaborative business approach, WSV has developed a network model that empowers rural people to address their own issues.
+They support the foundations of community education, health, and economy whilst making rural development investment worthy.

 Through this model, entrepreneurs will generate earn incomes up to 4.5x the community average.
-WSV works with communities, NGOs, universities and others to develop solutions to development challenges.
-A sustainable micro-business model is then built around them to sustain and organically grow the impact.
-Once proven, WSV package them into a “Business in a Box”, which are sold to NGOs (master franchisees) on a social franchise to implement in communities they work with.
+WSV works with communities, NGOs, universities, and other entities to develop solutions to development challenges.
+A sustainable micro-business model is then built around them to organically sustain and grow the impact.
+Once proven, WSV packages them into a “Business in a Box”, which receive investment from NGOs (master franchisees) on a social franchise to implement in communities they work with.